clbustos/buhos/README.md

 ## Caveats

 Since October 2018, ImageMagick have strict policies to convert pdf to images.
-If you need to parse pdf as images in Buhos (rarely needed), check [this Stack Overflow entry](https://stackoverflow.com/questions/42928765/convertnot-authorized-aaaa-error-constitute-c-readimage-453).
+If you need to parse pdf as images in Buhos (rarely needed), or test the software using the specification suite, check [this Stack Overflow entry](https://stackoverflow.com/questions/42928765/convertnot-authorized-aaaa-error-constitute-c-readimage-453).